tomgrizz/lakeontariospatial/README.md

 <!-- badges: end -->

 The goal of lakeontariospatial is to provide common Lake Ontario shapefiles for R users.
-Shapefiles have generally been imported as an sf object and also plotted as a base ggplot2 object.
-The sf objects follow the naming convention of shape\_\[area\].
-The ggplot2 objects follow the naming convention of base\_\[area\].
+Shapefiles have been converted to GeoPackage (.gpkg) format using the sf package, ensuring a single-file structure for easier management and integration.
+Each shapefile was read into R with sf::read_sf() and exported to the package’s inst/extdata/ folder using sf::st_write().

 ## Installation